prashishb/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+    - closure is used in the function inside personalDice() because it's calling the parameter 'name' from the outer function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+    - Name stays the same but the number it returns will be different.

 c.
 What is the lexical scope of `newRoll`?

+    - personalDice() function

 ### Task 3 - Stretch Goals